“Give me a child until he is 7 and I will give you the man.” ~ Jesuit motto, alleged to be attributed to Francis Xavier

 “Happy is he who still loves something he loved in the nursery: He has not been broken in two by time; he is not two men, but one, and he has saved not only his soul but his life.” ~ G.K.
 Chesterton

-15. They raise their children to value people for what they have in their hearts, not in their pockets.
+15. Great parents raise their children to value people for what they have in their hearts, not in their pockets.

 Great parents teach their children to value people for what they have in their hearts and souls, not for what they have in their pockets and in their bank accounts.
 To love them for who they are underneath it all and not for how shiny and glittery their life looks on the surface.